What is the PATH Act?

 Why is my refund delayed?

 Every year, millions of Americans wonder where their tax refund is and why it hasn’t yet arrived.
-Well, there’s somewhat of a reason for this: The PATH Act required all tax refunds that include the Earned Income Tax Credit (EITC) and/or the Additional Child Tax Credit (ACTC), to be held until after February 14 of the tax processing year.
+Under the PATH Act, all tax refunds that include the Earned Income Tax Credit (EITC) and/or the Additional Child Tax Credit (ACTC), must be held until after February 14 of the tax processing year.

 How will the PATH Act affect me in 2019?

 Tax reform didn’t make any changes to the PATH Act laws, so refunds with EITC and the Additional Child Tax Credit will not be released until after February 14, and employers must send W-2s to the IRS by January 31.
 The delay in refund and early submissions of W-2s allow the IRS more time to verify income, withholding, and credit eligibility in an attempt to reduce tax fraud and tax ID theft.